zhxnlai/ZLPeoplePickerViewController/README.md

 ZLPeoplePickerViewController
 ============================

-A drop-in contact picker that supports UILocalized​Indexed​Collation
+A replacement for ABPeoplePickerNavigationController that supports UILocalized​Indexed​Collation

 Preview
 ---